mvolkmann/blog/src/meteor.md

 ### Collections

+The client-side of Meteor applications can obtain data in many ways including REST calls and GraphQL queries that connect to any kind of database.
+The data can be stored in clients in many ways including JavaScript variables, session storage, and local storage.

+The most common way for a Meteor application to store data is in "collections".
+Meteor collections are associated with a MongoDB collection.
-Meteor stores data in "collections" that can be accessed from both client-side and server-side code.
+They can be accessed from both client and server code.
-When data is added to a collection or existing data is modified, client code that uses it updates automatically.
+When data is added to a collection, updated, or deleted, client code that uses it typically updates automatically.

-Collections are associated with a MongoDB collection.
-Meteor apps can access other databases (such as PostgreSQL) through calls to REST services, but real-time updates only occur through collections and those only use MongoDB.
+This is a significant benefit over using REST services that require the use of polling to get data updates.

 The following code demonstrates creating a MongoDB collection named "Todos", inserting a document into the collection, and finding it.
+MongoDB prefers for the unique id of each document to be held in property named `_id`.

 ```js
 const Todos = new Mongo.Collection('todos');